clevercanyon/js-object-mc/README.md

 ### `mc.u.flatten(value, path = '', separator = '.', clearUndefined = false)`

 Aliased as `flatten` (recommended), but `mc.u.flat` continues to work also.
 Converting a nested structure to a flat object.
 Property names become paths with `separator`.
-To customize conversion, you can define the `[methods.toFlat]()` method in your object.
+To customize conversion, you can define the `[mc.methods.toFlat]()` method in your object.

 ```js
 const value = {